khirsig/khirsig/README.md

-Hi my name is Kevin Hirsig and I am currently a Software Developer Intern working on the [Blaulichtplaner](https://blaulichtplaner.de).
+Hi my name is Kevin Hirsig and I am currently a Software Developer working on the [Blaulichtplaner](https://blaulichtplaner.de).

 ---